Rumpunzel/rpg-thingy/rules/talents/means.md

 ### Indomitable

-Whenever you fail to defend during a conflict, you may use your opponent's excess successes to create a Boon on yourself as if they had been your own excess successes.
+Whenever you fail to defend during a conflict, you may use your opponent's margin of effort to create a boon on yourself as if they had been your own margin of effort.